slgrobotics/robots_bringup/README.md

 This is my *robots_bringup* ROS2 package, derived from Turtlebot3 Navigation and some Articulated Robotics code.

-It is intended to run navigation on my Turtlebot-like robots, starting with Plucky.
+It is intended to run navigation on my Turtlebot-like robots - in Gazebo simulation or with physical robots.

 This section deals with Desktop ("Ground Station") setup and operation.

-If you just want to run a simulation in Gazebo, see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy
+If you just want to run a simulation in Gazebo, or need to set up your Desktop with ROS Jazzy - see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy

 This section equally applies to any robot, just keep an eye on the name in the instructions and replace it accordingly.